ericqweinstein/garage/README.md

 Things move in as I start small new projects that don't have an immediate home & things move out as they get big enough to deserve their own repos.

+* /cci: Some of my solutions to questions in _Cracking the Coding Interview_ (5th edition).
 * /codepoem: A web application designed to demonstrate the intersection between programming and poetry.
 (Currently just serves the COMING SOON page.)
 * /conway: Conway's Game of Life in JavaScript.
 * /kryptos: A few small files for playing around with [Kryptos](http://en.wikipedia.org/wiki/Kryptos).